arcnmx/nix-stable-diffusion/README.md

 1. For more detailed instructions consult https://invoke-ai.github.io/InvokeAI/installation/INSTALLING_MODELS/#community-contributed-models

 ## stable-diffusion-webui aka 111AUTOMATIC111 fork
-1. Clone repo
-1. Clone submodule with stable-diffusion-webui
-1. Run `nix develop .#webui.{default,nvidia,amd}`, wait for shell to build
+1. Run `nix develop github:arcnmx/nix-stable-diffusion#webui.{default,nvidia,amd}`, wait for shell to build
     1. `.#webui.default` builds shell which overrides bare minimum required for SD to run
     1. `.#webui.amd` builds shell which overrides torch packages with ROCM-enabled bin versions
     1. `.#webui.nvidia` builds shell with overlay explicitly setting `cudaSupport = true` for torch
-1. Obtain and place SD weights into `stable-diffusion-webui/models/Stable-diffusion/model.ckpt`
+1. Obtain and place SD weights into `models/Stable-diffusion/model.ckpt`
-1. Inside `stable-diffusion-webui/` directory, run `python launch.py` to start web server.
+1. Run `webui.py` to start web server.
 It should preload required models from the start.
 Additional models, such as CLIP, will be loaded before the first actual usage of them.

 # What's needed to be done